 - type of blood vessel involved in the AVM

 You may not have significant symptoms if you have an AVM in the brain.
-In some cases, brain AVMs may cause headaches or seizures; however, due to lack of symptoms, this type of AVM often goes undiagnosed or unnoticed until it presents life-threatening symptoms.
+In some cases, brain AVMs may cause headaches or seizures.
+Unfortunately, due to lack of symptoms, this type of AVM often goes undiagnosed or unnoticed until it presents life-threatening symptoms.

 Common symptoms for AVMs found in the brain include: